aws-neuron/aws-neuron-sdk/neuron-runtime/nrt-troubleshoot.rst

 Solution
 ''''''''

-Terminate the the process using NeuronCore and then try launching the application again.
+Terminate any other processes that are using NeuronCore devices and then try launching the application again.
+If you are using Jupyter, ensure that you only have a single Jupyter kernel attempting to access the NeuronCores by restarting or shutting-down any other kernels, which will release any NeuronCores that might be in use.

 ------------